RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 - Free plans do not back up automatically.

     (To back up Free plan data, connect to the database and use a process appropriate for the connection.
-For example, you can use the [SAVE](https://redis.io/commands/save) or [BGSAVE](https://redis.io/commands/bgsave) commands with Redis&nbsp;CLI.)
+For example, you can use the [DUMP](https://redis.io/commands/dump) and [RESTORE](https://redis.io/commands/restore) commands with Redis&nbsp;CLI.)

 Here, you'll learn how to store backups using different cloud providers.